LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 It's now time to see if our module can be installaed by a cpan client.
 Nothing easier: if you are in the distribution folder extracted from a tarball created by <code>make dist</code>, just run <code>cpan .</code> and enjoy the output (note that this command will modify the content of the directory!).

+<a id="daysevenstep7"></a>
+<h4>step 7) looking toward quality</h4>

+Until now we discussed the very minimum you have to do to be polite with other people, making your module.
+There is much more you can do to have a quality distribution.
+Look at wonderful checklist proposed by <a href="https://metacpan.org/pod/Release::Checklist">Release::Checklist</a> being part of the official perl toolchain workgroup.

 <a id="dayeight"></a>